Battle of Carrhae: Invasion of Parthia

 Crassus received directions from the Osroene chieftain Ariamnes, who had assisted Pompey in his eastern campaigns.
 Crassus trusted Ariamnes, who, however, was in the pay of the Parthians.
 He urged Crassus to attack at once and falsely stated that the Parthians were weak and disorganized.
-He then led Crassus's army into the most desolate part of the desert, far from any water.
-Crassus then received a message from Artavasdes that claimed that the main Parthian army was in Armenia, and the letter begged him for help.
+He then led Crassus's army into what Plutarch describes as the most desolate part of the desert, far from any water.
+But U.S. Army War College military historian Gregory Hospodor has found that Crassus followed a well-traveled caravan route that passed several towns along the Balikh River, which offered ample water at the time due to spring runoff, casting doubt on Plutarch's suggestion that Ariamnes was deliberately sabotaging Crassus.
+Crassus then received a message from Artavasdes that the main Parthian army was in Armenia, begging him for help.
 Crassus ignored the message and continued his advance into Mesopotamia.

-He encountered Surena's army near the town of Carrhae.
+Scouts sent ahead of the army regularly reported that Surena's forces seemed to be avoiding combat, which along with Ariamnes's information likely reinforced his expectations of a swift, decisive victory once battle was joined.
+He encountered Surena's army near the town of Carrhae on the morning of 9 June, when the reconnaissance screen found the scouts had been slain and a large force of cavalry was approaching.